Johan-Melin/vibe-jam/memory-bank/architecture.md

   - Organized component references for animation and control
   - Shadow-casting configuration for all components

+- Input handling system:
+  - Keyboard event listeners for user input
+  - Control mapping for vehicle movement
+  - State tracking for simultaneous key presses
+  - Event-based architecture for input responsiveness

+- Vehicle physics:
+  - Speed and acceleration calculation
+  - Angular velocity and rotation
+  - Direction vector management
+  - Time-based movement calculations

 ### Future Architecture Considerations

 As development progresses, the project will likely expand to include:

-- Vehicle movement controls
-- Physics and collision detection
+- Collision detection with environment and zombies
-- Zombie entities and behavior
+- Zombie entity management and behavior AI
 - Game scoring and progression system
 - Asset loading and management
+- Sound effects and music integration